1

 The Three Supers

-When resources flow toward healing instead of harming, three fundamental transformations occur:
+When resources flow toward healing instead of harming, three things happen that your science fiction writers keep predicting and your politicians keep ignoring:

 Super-Wellbeing: Depression gets cured.
-Not “managed.”
+Not “managed” with a monthly subscription to sadness pills.
 Cured.
-Five different treatments, pick your favorite.
-Precision therapies that actually work because you tested them on millions of willing participants.
+Five treatments, pick your favorite.
+Precision therapies that actually work because you tested them on millions of willing participants instead of twelve college students who needed beer money.

 Super-Longevity: Aging slows, then reverses.
 Your body becomes programmable.
 Death becomes optional.
-Most try it once for the experience, then decide they’d rather keep living.
+Most try it once for the novelty, then decide they’d rather keep living.
+(Death currently holds 2.3 stars on Yelp.
+“Would not recommend,” writes everyone.)

 Super-Intelligence: AI optimized for “maximize median health and happiness” solves problems human scientists couldn’t touch.
-Not because humans are dumb, but because the AI can run a billion simulations while you drink coffee.
+Not because humans are dumb (well, partly), but because the AI can run a billion simulations while you’re still arguing about whether your coffee is good.

 Biology Becomes Software